styloooo/airbnb-clone/README.md

 My clone of the AirBnB Experiences landing page for Part 2 of the Scrimba React tutorial series.
-Best viewed on mobile.
+[Click to view.](https://styloooo.github.io/react-airbnb-clone/)